-The Constitution’s apportionment clause makes the wealth taxes advanced by both Senators Sanders and Warren clearly unconstitutional.
+The Constitution’s apportionment clause makes wealth taxes clearly unconstitutional.

 That’s not to say a wealth tax is impossible.
 Just as when federal income taxes were enacted, there is a way to have a legal wealth tax: the Constitutional Amendment process.

-But the Constitution first requires two thirds of the House and two thirds of the Senate to pass an Amendment.
+But to pass an Amendment, the Constitution first requires two thirds of the House and two thirds of the Senate.
 Then it requires 75% (i.e., 38 of 50) of the states to ratify.
 Even if it were to pass in both Congressional houses by 2/3rds, there are 61 state legislatures in Republican hands, and only 37 in Democratic hands.
-So the odds of getting a new Constitutional Amendment to allow it are slim to none for the foreseeable future.
+The odds of getting a new Constitutional Amendment to allow it are slim to none for the foreseeable future.

 Why a Wealth Tax?